indjec/Notes-App/README.md

 ![](readme_images/read.png)

-Title: Specifies the title of the note.
+Title: Specifies the title of the note.<br>
 Body: Specifies the content.